 Symptoms Associated with Fibromyalgia

-While long lasting pain that seems to affect every portion of your body is the main symptom of fibromyalgia, our patients at Columbus Physical Medicine Center, Columbus have reported experiencing some of the following symptoms:
+While long lasting pain that seems to affect several areas of the body is the main symptom of fibromyalgia, our patients have reported experiencing some of the following symptoms:

 - Muscle spasms

 - Achy sensation that is usually worse in the morning

 - Digestive problems